Khachmaz District: Education

-There are 123 secondary schools, 25 preschools, 2 out-of-school institutions, one vocational high school and one vocational school in the region.
+There are 123 secondary schools, 25 preschools, 2 out-of-school institutions, one vocational high school, and one vocational school in the region.

 Climate

 The climate is generally moderate to warm, humid temperate and subtropical, and Khachmaz sees an average yearly precipitation of 1300–1350 mm and average temperatures of 25-30 °C in July and 1-2 °C in January.

 Cultural

-The Khachmaz region is rich with monuments of history, culture and architecture.
-Some of the most significant are Sarkartapa, the ancient city-fortress Khudat, a 4th-century Albanian church, the 16th-century mosque-madrasa of Shah Abbas of the 15th-16th century in Garaqurtlu, a village in Khachmaz, ancient settlements and the barrows of the Bronze Age, the famous “Iron gate” of Derbent fortress becoming a symbol of its inaccessibility.
+The Khachmaz region is rich with monuments of history, culture, and architecture.
+Some of the most significant are Sarkartapa, the ancient city-fortress Khudat, a 4th-century Albanian church, the 16th-century mosque-madrasa of Shah Abbas of the 15th-16th century in Garaqurtlu, a village in Khachmaz, ancient settlements and the barrows of the Bronze Age, and the famous “Iron Gate” of Derbent fortress becoming a symbol of its inaccessibility.
 The fortifications “Baba-al-Abvat” were constructed in the 8th-7th centuries B.C and protected from invasion of the northern boundaries of Azerbaijan.
 Today Khachmaz borders with Russia here.
-In the village of Shykhlar the tourists can see the earliest monument of the mausoleum of the Middle Ages- a mosque of Sheikh Yusif (15th century).
+In the village of Shykhlar, the tourists can see the earliest monument of the mausoleum of the Middle Ages- a mosque of Sheikh Yusif (15th century).
 At the top of the mountain Galadag, the ruins of the Gaurgala fortress have been kept.